-Joint Projects and Municipal Cooperation Debt
+Joint Projects and Cooperative Debt

 There are various ways to accomplish this depending on the particular facts and circumstances.
-A Fire District should explore these kind of obligations with bond counsel if financing a joint project is contemplated.
-Article VIII Section 1 and Section 2-a of the constitution, Title 1-A of the Local Finance Law and Article 5-G of the General Municipal Law are the main governing provisions.
+A library district should explore these kind of obligations with bond counsel if financing a joint project with another library or municipality is contemplated.
+Likewise for libraries with Joint Affiliated Entities.
+Article VIII Section 1 and Section 2-a of the Constitution, Title 1-A of the Local Finance Law and Article 5-G of the General Municipal Law are the main governing provisions.